Wednesday, November 12, 2025

 SG's New Chapter is BIG

-I'm back with another standalone Skullgirls post.
-Also, as you can see, it has been a year since my father died and will soon be a year since I attended at my father's funeral at my old stomping grounds.
+I'm back with a Skullgirls post that I felt driven and passionate to make.
+Also, as you can see, it has been a year since my father died and I attended at my father's funeral, did a repast and had fun at the bowling alley at my old stomping grounds.
 But let's not talk about that and move on to something very interesting.
 Anyway, let's get right into the post.

 "However, it has become especially clear that we have not been delivering on our promises to you the fans; to bring new characters, stories, features, and game modes in the way you deserved.
 To be blunt, that is why we're making changes now."

-But rest assured that this will be a good difference that if they get Guilds out of the way in November or December, the new chapter of Skullgirls development on both 2nd Encore and Mobile can REALLY begin in 2026.
-They will not make a lampoon out of themselves in both sections like they did to get themselves wound up getting sued by Hidden Variable for breach of contract and $1.2 million after their refusal to pay what they owe.
+But rest assured that this will be a good difference that if Autumn get Guilds out of the way, the new chapter of Skullgirls development can REALLY begin in 2026.
+That will hopefully light the way to a brilliant future for both 2nd Encore and Mobile.
+They will not make a lampoon out of themselves in both sections like they did to get themselves wound up getting sued by Hidden Variable for several breaches and $1.2 million after their refusal to pay what they owe.

-Speaking of making a lampoon out of themselves in both sections, did you know that moderators of the Skullheart made a lampoon out of themselves with their pig slop low content post penalty smear, on both the Beta thread and the visual issue reporting thread?
+Speaking of making a lampoon out of themselves in both sections, did you know that moderators of the Skullheart Forums made a lampoon out of themselves and ruined people's reputation with their pig slop low content post penalty smear, on both the Beta thread and the visual issue reporting thread?
 I have the link to the post that covers all of that if you're interested.

 No comments: